 Flora and fauna

-Biodiversity has a number of different definitions.
-To Oyu Tolgoi, biodiversity refers to the variety of life on earth - the different animals, plants and micro-organisms, and the ecosystems of which they are a part.
-Our approach aims to minimise the impact of our operations and contribute to biodiversity conservation so that the region ultimately benefits from our presence.
+To Oyu Tolgoi, biodiversity refers to the variety of life on earth - the different animals, plants and micro-organisms, and the ecosystems of which they are a part of.
+Our approach aims to minimise the impact of our operations and contribute to biodiversity conservation.

 Details of our biodiversity protection activities, studies, and monitoring results, are contained in the report into the Implementation of our Environmental Protection Plan as well as in the Environmental and Social Impact Assessment.

 A study identified an estimated 158 plant species in the area surrounding Oyu Tolgoi.
-By implementing effective controls, we believe that our operations can take place whilst mitigating any adverse impact on existing vegetation within the project area.
+By implementing effective controls, we believe we can operate whilst mitigating any adverse impact on existing vegetation within the project area.

 We also maintain a comprehensive Vegetation Monitoring programme, contained in the report into Implementation of the Environmental Protection Plan, which covers the mine site and surrounding area.